Abu Muslim: Allegations of Crypto-Zoroastrianism

-In the Siyāsatnāmeh, al-Mulk emphasized that Abu Muslim had a talent for appealing to Zoroastrian revivalism.Whenever he was alone with Zoroastrians, he would say, 'According to one of the books of the Sasanians which I have found, the Arab Empire is finished.
-I shall not tum back until I have destroyed the Kaaba, for this has been [wrongly] substituted for the sun; we shall make the sun our qibla as it was in olden time' Despite his assistance in crushing Behafarid's heresy and the possibility of his own Zoroastrian sympathies, Abu Muslim has not been remembered favourably by the Zoroastrian Orthodoxy in the Middle Persian tradition, as both the Zand-i Wahman yasn and Zaratosht-nama censure Abu Muslim.
+In the Siyasatnameh, Nizam al-Mulk emphasized that Abu Muslim had a talent for appealing to Zoroastrian revivalism.Whenever he was alone with Zoroastrians, he would say, "According to one of the books of the Sasanians which I have found, the Arab empire is finished.
+I shall not turn back until I have destroyed the Kaaba, for this has been [wrongly] substituted for the sun; we shall make the sun our qibla as it was in olden time"Despite his assistance in crushing Behafarid's heresy and the possibility of his own Zoroastrian sympathies, Abu Muslim has not been remembered favourably by the Zoroastrian Orthodoxy in the Middle Persian tradition, as both the Zand-i Wahman yasn and Zaratosht-nama censure Abu Muslim.

 Legacy

 His murder was not well received by the residents of Khurasan, and there was resentment and rebellion among the population over the brutal methods used by Al-Mansur.
 He became a legendary figure for many in Persia, and several Persian heretics started revolts claiming he had not died and would return; the latter included his own propagandist Ishaq al-Turk, the Zoroastrian cleric Sunpadh in Nishapur, the Abu Muslimiyya subsect of the Kaysanites Shia, and al-Muqanna in Khurasan.
 Even Babak claimed descent from him.

 There are different variations of legends about Abu Muslim and forms of his worship in Central Asia, Iran and Afghanistan.
 Depending on particular local traditions, some local saints are legitimized through an imaginary connection with Abu Muslim.